June 26, 2012 / Educational

 Ear Wire Jig for Jewelry Making

-Our round wire, plain earwire finding S3006 is a style that is easy to make with an earwire jig, mandrel, or a dowel rod and round nose pliers.
-It is made from 22 gauge wire and weighs .142g per piece.
+Our most popular round wire, plain silver ear wire finding SF43827 is a style that is easy to make with an earwire jig, mandrel, or a dowel rod and round nose pliers.
+It is made from 21 gauge wire and weighs .17g per piece.

-This is a more substantial saving, but earwires are more time-consuming findings to make.
+This is a greater savings, but earwires are more time-consuming findings to make.
 Think about the time it would take you to make 100 pieces of an earwire.
 If you can measure, cut and shape one piece every 30 seconds that would still take nearly an hour.
-Is your labor time worth more than $9.61 per hour?
+Is your labor time worth more than $14.73 per hour?
 Again, consider the additional filing and tumbling time to temper the wires and remove burrs.
+That one hour is time you could be using for custom work, marketing, or fabrication work at a higher skill level.

 Infographic - Jewelry Findings Make It vs. Buy It